Visiting Australia? Consider Go Insurance Inbound Travel Insurance with cover for emergency medical expenses.

 - Car hire excess

 - Accidental death

 - Personal liability up to $2 million

-Go Travel Insurance Inbound Plan Worldwide Assistance
+Go Travel Insurance Inbound Plan worldwide assistance

 This in-bound non-resident travel insurance policy provides full cover for travel to Australia, including 24-hour emergency assistance when you need it.
 If you find yourself in a medical or other emergency situation, Go Insurance places at your disposal a network of doctors and other medical professionals to which you have access 24 hours a day, seven days a week.
-If you anticipate medical fees exceeding $2,000, get in touch with the Go Insurance multilingual team as quickly as possible so that they can address your emergency.
+If you anticipate medical fees exceeding $2,000, get in touch with the Go Insurance multilingual team as quickly as possible so that it can address your emergency.

 Who is eligible for the Go Travel Insurance Inbound Travel Insurance plan?

 As long as you’re aged 75 years and under at the time of purchase, you are eligible for application.
 Your application will be considered if your visit to Australia is temporary, meaning that you have a booked return flight to your home country.
 In the event of a claim, you might be asked to prove your residency before anything is taken into account.